unlinkedbyte/unlinkedbyte/README.md

 I started out in web security, but deploying attacks with tools I didn't fully understand didn't fit the way I think.
 I stepped back and refocused on what I actually enjoy: the low level, Linux internals, C, and understanding how software behaves underneath the abstractions.

 I'm still building those foundations.
-Most of my time so far has gone into writing small utilities in C and working through K&R, learning by doing rather than by tutorial.
-More recently I started reverse engineering in parallel: binary analysis, crackmes, and a first look at real router firmware, partly because reading disassembly next to C accelerates both, and partly because it's what pulls me.
+Most of my time so far has gone into writing small utilities in C and working through K&R, learning by doing.
+More recently I started reverse engineering in parallel: binary analysis, crackmes, and a first look at real router firmware, partly because reading disassembly next to C accelerates both.

 I document the process as I go, including the parts I get wrong.
 Those stay up, corrected in later writeups.